 Get your child appropriate counseling or assistance

 Follow-up on all bullying reports.
-Because of your child’s special circumstances, it’s important that you be diligent in following up with school personnel.
-Ensure that the bullying has stopped and that appropriate steps have been taken to keep your child safe.
+Because of your child’s special circumstances, it’s important to be diligent in following up with school personnel.
+Do not make demands, but do ensure that the bullying has stopped and that appropriate steps have been taken to keep your child safe.
 Although the school may not be able to share what consequences have been implemented due to privacy issues, they should be able to tell you what they have done to ensure your child is safe.